zahndy/LynxVR/README.md

 # API Specificationm
 Work In Progress

+# Credit
+Gawdl3y - Some inspiration for this app is based on [Heartsock](https://github.com/Gawdl3y/heartsock-app)

 # Contributions
 Want to contribute?
 Share your ideas and create a PR!
 We're always looking for some help!